BasisResearch/millipede/README.md

 Bayesian variable selection can be used to identify *sparse* subsets of covariates (i.e. far fewer than `P`) that are sufficient for explaining the observed responses.

-In more detail, Bayesian variable selection can be understood as a model selection problem in which we consider the space of `2^P` models in which some covariates are included and the rest are excluded.
+In more detail, Bayesian variable selection is formulated as a model selection problem in which we consider the space of `2^P` models in which some covariates are included and the rest are excluded.
+For example, one particular model might be `Y = b_3 X_3 + b_9 X_9`.
 A priori we assume that models with fewer included covariates are more likely than those with more included covariates.
-The models best supported by the data are encoded as a posterior distribution over the space of models.
+The set of parsimonious models best supported by the data then emerges from the posterior distribution over the space of models.

-What's especially appealing about Bayesian variable selection is that it provides us with an interpretable score called the PIP (posterior inclusion probability) for each covariate `X_p`.
+What's especially appealing about Bayesian variable selection is that it provides an interpretable score called the PIP (posterior inclusion probability) for each covariate `X_p`.
 The PIP is a true probability and so it satisfies `0 <= PIP <= 1` by definition.
 Covariates with large PIPs are good candidates for being explanatory of the response `Y`.